Bridgeport (Google Maps Location)

 September 20, 2008

 Connecticut only has one zoo, thankfully.
 You see, Hoang and I do have ethical issues with zoos – especially ones that don’t go full bore trying to best replicate the animals’ natural environs.
 But, on the other hand, we both love seeing animals and really… is there anything better for a toddler than a zoo?
-It is sometimes difficult to find things that Damian truly enjoys (due to his Smith-Magenis Syndrome for a couple hours straight.
+It is sometimes difficult to find things that Damian truly enjoys due to his disabilities to be honest.
 And while he had a few outbursts at the zoo, it was a great trip overall.

 Even better?
 We had free tickets once again.
 Bridgeport is an enigmatic city, certainly not most well-known for zoos and green spaces – and yet, it’s nickname is “The Park City,” a fact many people will find hard to believe.
-However, my previous visit here a few months prior included a very enjoyable visit to the Barnum Museum and I had heard some good things about this zoo.
+However, I’ve enjoyed my trips to the city and look forward to more down the road.

-And, proving once again that I’m the master of the segue, the zoo and Mr. Barnum have a shared past.
+The zoo and former Bridgeport mayor PT Barnum have a shared past.
 You see, in 1878, James Beardsley, a wealthy cattle dealer, donated over 100 acres to the city of Bridgeport.
-Then, in 1884, the city contracted old CTMQ favorite Frederick Law Olmsted to create a design for Beardsley Park.
+Then, in 1884, the city contracted ol’ Frederick Law Olmsted to create a design for Beardsley Park.
 Mr. Olmsted’s plan was to create a simple, rural park for the residents to enjoy.

-As CTMQ readers know, Bridgeport was also home of Mr. Phineas T. Barnum and his world famous circus.
-At the time of the Park’s creation, Mr. Barnum usually exercised his animals through the streets of Bridgeport, and it was common to see zebras and camels walking up and down the city’s Main Street.
+At the time of the park’s creation, Mr. Barnum usually exercised his animals through the streets of Bridgeport, and it was common to see zebras and camels walking up and down the city’s Main Street.
 After Beardsley Park was created, Mr. Barnum and the circus company began exercising the animals there.

 In 1920, Bridgeport Parks Commissioner, Mr. Wesley Hayes, began a campaign to create a City Zoo within the Park.
 He requested that the citizens of Bridgeport contribute animals to start the zoo.
 In the first year there were eighteen exotic birds donated.
 Barnum and Bailey Circus also donated some of their retired animals to the zoo.